rombrew/phobia/README.md

 * Flash storage for all of configurable parameters.

 * Advanced PWM scheme provides:
-	* Reduced switching losses and fully utilised DC link voltage.
+	* Reduced switching losses (clamp to GND) and fully utilised DC link voltage.
-	* Clearance tracking to get accurate measurement of inline currents.
+	* Hopping to get accurate ADC measurements near PWM-edges.
 	* Prevents bootstrap circuit undervoltage condition.
-	* Optional reduced ripple mode for precise control.
+	* Optional reduced ripple mode (clamp to middle) for precise control.

 * Terminal voltage measurements (TVM):
 	* In operation is used to reduce the effect of Dead-Time distortion.